gabeluci/gabeluci.github.io/_posts/2018-11-30-find-all-members-of-group.md

 First, here is an example if you are working only in a **single-forest** environment (where you won't have any Foreign Security Principals).

 If you want to expand groups that are inside this group, pass `true` for the `recursive` parameter.
-These examples both assume you already have a `DirectoryEntry` object for the group.
+These examples assume you already have a `DirectoryEntry` object for the group.

 ```c#
 public static IEnumerable<string> GetGroupMemberList(DirectoryEntry group, bool recursive = false) {